ThanyaniDev/MarsMission/README.md

 # MarsMission
-## it an application uses NASA Mars API to get the weather data fromt he NASA Weather Station
+#### It is an application that uses NASA Mars API to get the weather data from the NASA Weather Station